Whether You're Buying or Selling,

 The Wood brothers are third-generation real estate professionals, following grandfather Lowell (L.K.)
 Wood and father L.K.
 Wood Jr. in the profession.

 Buddy, 37, did office chores at his dad's business starting in high school, while a student at Chaminade.
-Patrick, 32, also went to Chaminade and then earned a business degree before going to work for L.K.
+Patrick, 32, also went to Chaminade and then earned a business degree from St. Louis University before going to work for L.K.
 Wood Realtors in 2004.

 Their approach, they say, is based on a basic philosophy of honesty - "don't lie, cheat or steal, or tolerate people who do," Buddy says, acknowledging the strict code of morality emphasized by the Brothers of Mary at Chaminade.
 The company takes seriously the ethics provisions of the local and national real estate associations, and ensures that agents never feel like they must violate their own code of ethics.